On high-dimensional wavelet eigenanalysis: Framework

 \subsection{Wavelet analysis}

-Throughout the paper, we make use of a wavelet multiresolution analysis (MRA; see Mallat \cite{mallat:1999}, chapter 7), which decomposes $L^2(\mathbb{R})$ into a sequence of \textit{approximation} (low-frequency) and \textit{detail} (high-frequency) subspaces $V_j$ and $W_j$, respectively, associated with different scales of analysis $2^{j}$.
-In almost all mathematical statements, we assume the following conditions hold on the underlying wavelet MRA.
+Recall that a \textit{wavelet} $\psi$ is a unit $L^2(\bbR)$-norm function that annihilates polynomials (see \eqref{e:N_psi}).
+Throughout the paper, we make use of a wavelet multiresolution analysis (MRA; see Mallat \cite{mallat:1999}, chapter 7), which decomposes $L^2(\mathbb{R})$ into a sequence of \textit{approximation} (low-frequency) and \textit{detail} (high-frequency) subspaces $V_j$ and $W_j$, respectively, associated with different scales of analysis $2^{j}$, $j \in \bbZ$.
+In particular, given a wavelet $\psi$, there is a related \textit{scaling function} $\phi \in L^2(\bbR)$.
+Appropriate rescalings and shifts of $\phi$ and $\psi$ form bases for the subspaces $V_j$ and $W_j$, respectively (see Mallat \cite{mallat:1999}, Theorems 7.1 and 7.3).